I recently saw this tweet from Matt Charney

 And yeah, AI is such a loose term these days.
 Real AI work is long way off even for us.
 First, let’s run these pilots! https://t.co/NknNJxbmWC— punitsoni (@punitsoni) September 21, 2017

 Peter Thiel said in an interview that “When people use the word science, it’s a tell, like in poker that they are bluffing.”
 I feel the same way about “AI-powered.”
 I hear a pitch that says we are going to solve/revolutionize an industry with AI — I turn my BS filter on.
 However, we are at a stage where we can solve some very specific and real problems with AI.
-Think AI-powered scheduling, or an AI-powered tool that can assist physicians in locating a tumor in a medical image.
+Think AI-powered scheduling or an AI-powered tool that can assist physicians in locating a tumor in a medical image.
 So the question is —

 To find the answer to this question, we need a better understanding of what really AI is.
 There are two kinds of artificial intelligence.
-The first is artificial narrow intelligence, that can solve a well-defined problem and needs a whole lot of data of past experience to learn how to do that.
+The first is artificial narrow intelligence, which can solve a well-defined problem and needs a whole lot of data from past experience to learn how to do that.
 All AI that we see today is weak AI or narrow AI at most.
 This means that with weak AI, we are pretty close to automating specific repetitive tasks that do not require heavy cognitive abilities.

-On the other hand, there is the holy grail where we need to be to make humans obsolete – artificial general intelligence – where machines have a consciousness and sentience.
+On the other hand, there is the holy grail where we need to be to make humans obsolete – artificial general intelligence – where machines have consciousness and sentience.
 We are still quite far away from this.

 This seems to be a burning question — “Would we still have our jobs or would we be obsolete?”.
 I wish there was a simple answer but like most things in the world, there isn’t any.

 Before I proceed any further I want to state that I am no expert in AI.
-Also, most things I would say here about AI will probably stay valid for next five years but definitely not beyond that.
-Most predictions are wrong(don’t’ believe me?
+Also, most things I would say here about AI will probably stay valid for the next five years but definitely not beyond that.
+Most predictions are wrong(don’t believe me?
 See what McKinsey had to say about mobile technology) in the long run but we can see what’s right ahead of us in the short term.

 These three are the jobs that require general intelligence.
 We face these situations every day and they pose a different challenge every day that can’t be tackled by the most sophisticated AI we can see today.
 This is the JOB and that’s why someone like Matt, didn’t put his hand up getting tired of all the BS that is peddled in the name of AI.